 • Step 3: A window will appear on the screen with your ClientID and Client Secret.
 Copy them and save them for later use.

-• Step 4: Add the client id in the following URL and then open it in your browser.
+• Step 4: Add the client ID to the following URL and then open it in your browser.

 https://accounts.google.com/o/oauth2/v2/auth?client_id=<Your-client-Id>&redirect_uri=urn:ietf:wg:oauth:2.0:oob&state=GBQAUthTest&access_type=offline&scope=https://www.googleapis.com/auth/bigquery&response_type=code

-• Step 5: To get the authorization code, Google will now ask you to select the Google account you used for generating credentials.
+• Step 5: To get the authorization code, Google will now ask you to select the Google account you used to generate credentials.
 Choose the account and click on the Allow button to grant access.
 Now, copy the authorization code displayed before you.

 • Step 6: In another tab, go to your Postman account and send a POST request as shown below for the URL: https://www.googleapis.com/oauth2/v4/token.
 For the “code,” enter the authorization code in the above step.
-After the successful response status of 200, you will get the required Refresh Token.
+After a successful response of 200, you will get the required Refresh Token.

 BigQuery to Azure - Post Request